 Then I commenced the carve.

 The meat carved with a bit of difficulty.
 Perplexed, I continued.
 The meat was dark.
 I continued to cut.
 Where was the white meat?
-Now not only perplexed, but now also concerned, I stepped back from my endeavor.
+Now not only perplexed but now also concerned, I stepped back from my endeavor.
 Where is the white meat where is the white meat why is this so difficult...I glanced once more at the carving guide (which I usually never bother with as I just take it from oven, rest, and then just carve) but...

-I look from the guide to the bird and from the bird to the guide and read as the guide says, "locate the drumstick and pull" and I look and look, a then a moment of pure confusion engulfs me as I stand there feeling lost and small, unable to find the drumsticks.
+I look from the guide to the bird and from the bird to the guide and read as the guide says, "locate the drumstick and pull" I look and look, and then a moment of pure confusion engulfs me as I stand there feeling lost and small, unable to find the drumsticks.
 Something just wasn't right.

 And then the realization struck me.

-In the hustle and rush of the morning I had mistakenly roasted my turkey upside down!
+In the hustle and rush of the morning, I had mistakenly roasted my turkey upside down!

 I was supposed to roast it breast-side up, but in my rush to get it into the oven on time, I didn't bother to check its position and was just happy to have it roasting away while I prepared the rest of the dinner.